jbcodeforce/yarfba/docs/coding/cloudFormation.md

 # [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html)

-Create and manage a collection of related AWS resources as code.
-The template defines AWS resources, called a stack, as Yaml or JSON file.
-Can be uploaded from a S3 bucket or from our local computer.
+AWS CloudFormation helps developers to create and manage a collection of related AWS resources as code.
+The Yaml or JSON template, called a stack, defines AWS resources.
+Template may be uploaded from a S3 bucket or from our local computer.

 The goal is to repeat infrastructure setup between regions or accounts.
-One of the greatest benefits of templates and CloudFormation is the ability to create a set of resources that work together to create an application or solution.
+Template defines a set of resources that work together to create an application or solution.

-Stacks are defined in region, but StackSets helps to share stacks between accounts and regions.
+Stacks are defined in region, but [StackSets](#stacksets) help to share stacks between accounts and regions.

 Stack can be created with other stacks (nested) or common resources can be managed using a separate stack.
+Nested stacks are not recommended as best practice, as they could be a large area of impact if something goes wrong (all templates will rollback).

 Other stacks can simply refer to the existing resources using cross-stack references.
 This allows independent teams to be responsible for their resources.
-When creating a template, you can indicate what resources are available for cross stack references by exporting those values (Export output field).
-Other stacks can use Fn::ImportValue function to import the value.
+When creating a template, developer may indicate what resources are available for cross stack references by exporting those values (Export output field).
+Other stacks can use `Fn::ImportValue` function to import the value.

 To create a stack from AWS templates we can use CLI, API, the Console or start from one of the samples.